 Inclusion Support Subsidy

 This is a subsidy paid to approved child care services, including out of school hours care and holiday programs, so that they can provide extra care for children with special needs.
 Not all children with additional needs will be able to get this support.
-Your child care service will need to apply through their Inclusion Support Facilitator.
+Your child care service will need to apply through its Inclusion Support Facilitator.

-Read more about the Inclusion Support Subsidy.
+Read more about Inclusion Support.

 Early Childhood Intervention Services (ECIS)

-Program for students with disability or equivalent
+Programs for students with disability or equivalent

 Read more about financial support for:

+You might be able to access support services such as respite, transport, personal care and domestic assistance.
 Contact your local council or shire office.
 You can find contact details in your local phone book or through My Neighbourhood.

 Search your state or territory government websites using the keywords ‘concessions’ or ‘subsidies’.

-Eligible people with a lifelong disability can receive a free ticket for their companion to go with them to attractions that are part of this scheme.
+Eligible people with a lifelong disability can get a free ticket for their companion to go with them to attractions that are part of this scheme.
 Companion Cards are available in all states and territories.

 Read more about the Companion Card.